 The REIT will be subject to the risks associated with debt financing, including the risk that the mortgages and banking facilities secured by the REIT's properties will not be able to be refinanced or that the terms of such refinancing will not be as favourable as the terms of existing indebtedness, which may reduce AFFO.
 In order to minimize this risk, the REIT will attempt to diversify the term structure of its debt so that in no one year a disproportionate amount of its debt matures.
-To the extent the REIT incurs variable rate indebtedness this will result in fluctuations in the REIT's cost of borrowing as interest rates change.
-To the extent that interest rates rise, the REIT's operating results and financial condition could be adversely affected and decrease the amount of cash available for distribution.

-The REIT's credit facilities contain covenants that require it to maintain certain financial ratios on a consolidated basis.
+The REIT's credit facilities contain covenants certain of which require it to maintain certain financial ratios on a consolidated basis.
 If the REIT does not maintain such ratios, its ability to make distributions may be limited.